 West Liberty University was founded in 1837 as a normal school that trained future teachers, and we are proud to carry on that 175-year tradition today.
 Our mission is to train elementary and secondary teachers who will be effective facilitators of 21st-century learning in their classrooms.
 If that is your passion, we look forward to seeing you soon!

 West Liberty University is piloting a new teacher residency model, placing student teachers into a classroom for one full year rather than a few weeks.

-The Preschool Special Needs Education major prepares students to teach in inclusive preschool and kindergarten classrooms, with certification areas in pre-K education and pre-k-K special needs.
+The Inclusive Early Childhood Education major (Previously known as Preschool Special Needs) prepares students to teach in inclusive preschool and kindergarten classrooms, with certification areas in pre-K education and pre-k-K special needs.

 West Liberty University’s Bachelor of Arts degree in Elementary Education prepares teacher candidates for multi-subject certification in grades K-6.

 The Bachelor of Arts degree in Secondary Education prepares teacher candidates for content specific certification from grades 5-Adult in English, Math, General Science, Biology, and Social Studies.

 The Middle Childhood Education major must choose two areas of emphasis (Math, General Science, English, Social Studies).

 The Bachelor of Arts degree in Comprehensive Education prepares teacher candidates for content specific certification from grades PreK-Adult in Health, Physical Education, Art, and Music.